-Jennifer Choi lntern
+Jennifer Choi lintern

 Name Title

 OC Planning Organization or business (if applicable)

 Organization or business (if applicable)

 Address

 City, State, Zip

-714) 345-2605
+714)345-2605

-Phone Fax Phone Choijh @ Usc. edu E-Mail
+Phone Fax Phone Choijh @ Usc.edu E-Mail

-iencaire choine uscedu
+ierrane Choirho uscedu

 E-Mail

 This is your chance to comment on what will be studied dur ing environmental review of the

 development of a NCCP/HCP/MSAA for Orange County.
 Ple ase provide comment on the range of

-issues and type of information that should be considered in the Environmental Impact Report
+issues and type of information that should be considered in The Environmental Impact Report

-(EIR)/Environmental Impact Statement (EIS) being prepared write legibly. .
-Your input is greatly appreciated.
+(EIR)/Environmental Impact Statement (EIS) being prepared. write legibly.
+Tour input is greatly appreciated.
 Please

-write legibly.

-I found the analysis done by ICE to be helpful and
+I found the analysis done by ICF to be helpful @

-•
+·

-in understanding the process. (funding will be an issue for oncerned the lack of
+in understanding the process.
+C funding will be an issue for oncerned the lack of

 tunding will be an issue for execution and most

 Importantly mailtenance.

+,